-Interweaving her own journey from being labelled ‘cow-dung brain’ by her teacher to becoming a documentary filmmaker, with her dreams for her 4-year-old daughter’s education, a young low-caste Nepali woman explores the state of education for girls in Nepal.
+Interweaving her own journey from being labelled “cow-dung brain” by her teacher, to becoming a documentary filmmaker with dreams for her 4-year-old daughter’s education, a young low-caste Nepali woman explores the state of education for girls in Nepal.

 Filmmakers throughout the world tend to come from the educated classes.
-But what of the many women like me, who didn’t have the advantage of an education?
+But what of the many women like me, who didn’t have the advantage of education?
 I never dreamed I could make a film.
 I didn’t start school until the age of eight.
 I was mocked for being the eldest in the class.
-Before school I had to cut grass for the cow and collect firewood.
-When I was in Class 1 my parents passed away and I had to leave school.
-Later, I attended Class 3, but my teacher told me, ‘Your brain is filled with cow dung,’ and I felt hurt and humiliated and dropped out.
+Before school, I had to cut grass for the cow and collect firewood.
+When I was in Class 1, my parents passed away and I had to leave school.
+Later, I attended Class 3, but my teacher told me, “Your brain is filled with cow dung,” and I felt hurt and humiliated, and dropped out.
 Since then I have struggled with formal education.
 I married young and had a baby.
-By the age of 21 I’d given up hope of ever getting out of poverty and domestic drudgery.
+By the age of 21, I had given up hope of ever getting out of poverty and domestic drudgery.
 But then I got the opportunity to learn documentary filmmaking skills.
 It taught me to use my brain, and I feel proud of my achievement of making my first film.
 It proves that in societies where the uneducated are disregarded, there is still hope.
 Through this film I want to show that every girl should be given an education, and no one should suffer as I did.
 I am determined that my daughter should study and stand on her own feet, and face no discrimination.
 Filmmaking has given me a voice, and I want to give a voice to other women in Nepal, to tell their stories of the struggles they face in our unequal, male-dominated society.